dhensby/react-workshop-2/lessons/redux.md

 - add another action, `TOGGLE_TODO`, which changes a TODO between done and not done.
 Add a button to the UI to allow a TODO to be toggled.

-- add another action, and another UI button, that complets every single todo.
+- add another action, and another UI button, that completes every single todo.